MAJOLICA: Colors (d) Outlines

 Introduction to using colors: Painting the outlines is drawing with your paintbrush.
 Use a cut down brush to paint the outlines and any small details.
 All strong colors can be used for outlines, the following five colors are the main ones.
 Remember, when I talk about colors, the preparation of them has been previously explained and stirring them helps to make them run well, this is very important for painting long, smooth strokes.

 Manganese: is a dark brown that has been used throughout the centuries for painting outlines.
 When fired, it burns away so when using it for outlines, it must be well mixed and strong.

 Brown: Instead of using manganese we now use 50% brown-red + 50% strong brown

-Blue: one of the oldest colors and it has been used through the centuries for designs of one color, but in different shades.
-For the outlines and extreme dark shading, you need a strong, color, so a little black is added.
+Blue: one of the oldest colors and one that has been used through the centuries for designs of a single color, but in different shades.
+For the outlines and extreme dark shading you need a strong color, so a little black is added.